sfortis/openai_tts/README.md

 ## Description

 The OpenAI TTS component for Home Assistant makes it possible to use the OpenAI API to generate spoken audio from text.
-This can be used in automations, scripts, or any other component that supports TTS within Home Assistant.
-Users can customize the language, voice model, and speed of speech through the component's configuration.
+This can be used in automations, assistants, scripts, or any other component that supports TTS within Home Assistant.

 ## Features